There’s just SO much to do…

 4. Tackle the Big Thing First

 Planning out your day is really important.
 It’s about prioritizing your time and identifying the ONE big thing you need to get done each day.
 Eat the frog (as Mark Twain said: if you eat a frog first thing in the morning, nothing worse can happen to you for the rest of the day).
-Pick the thing that’s the toughest to do and knock to off your list first.
+Pick the thing that’s the toughest to do and knock it off your list first.

 Now, many of us like to sort of “set up” for a while.
 Maybe we get coffee, sharpen pencils, and check email before starting out our day.
 See what happens when there’s a shift in priorities.

 Each of us can look at our day and identify the one thing that’s most critical.
 If we achieve just that item, we can say the day was productive, right?
-Of course there’s always more to get done, but sometimes knocking out that big bad item will give the necessary boost to get through everything else.
+Of course, there’s always more to get done, but sometimes knocking out that big bad item will give the necessary boost to get us through everything else.